mingtheanlay/flexbox-demo/README.md

 # Flexbox Demonstration

-This repo was created to demonsrate the use of Flexbox **Live:** https://mingtheanlay.github.io/flexbox-demo/
+This repo was created to demonsrate the use of Flexbox.

+**Live:** https://mingtheanlay.github.io/flexbox-demo/